Coalgebraic Semantics for Nominal Automata: Coalgebraic Trace Semantics

 \mysubsec{Coalgebraic Trace Semantics of RNNAs.} Recall from \autoref{rem:rnna-as-coalgebras} that RNNAs are coalgebras $X \to \powufs FX$ where $FX = 1 + \names \times X + [\names] X$ on $\Nom$. \begin{proposition} The initial algebra for $F\colon \Nom \to \Nom$ is the nominal set $\barstr$ of all bar strings modulo $\alpha$-equivalence with the algebra structure $\ini\colon 1 +\names \times (\barstr) + [\names](\barstr) \to \barstr$ defined by

 \end{proposition}

 Indeed, the functor $F$ arises from a nominal algebraic signature with a constant~$\eps$, unary operations $a(-)$ for every $a \in \names$ and one unary name binding operation $\newletter{}$.
 Terms over this signature are obviously the same as bar strings.
 Moreover, it is not difficult to show that Pitts' notion of $\alpha$-equivalence for terms~\cite[Def.~8.6]{Pitts13} is equivalent to $\alpha$-equivalence for bar strings in~\autoref{def:alpha-fin}.
 Finally, the algebra structure in~\eqref{eq:iniF} above corresponds to the one given by term formation by Pitts~\cite[Thm.~8.15]{Pitts13}.
-Using \autoref{T:Kl} we thus obtain the following result. \begin{corollary} The terminal coalgebra for the extension $\barF\colon \Kl\powufs \to \Kl\powufs$ is $(\barstr, J\ini^{-1})$ for $\ini$ from~\eqref{eq:iniF}.\smnote{The next overfull goes away if we switch the document from `draft' to `final'!} \end{corollary} \begin{theorem} For every RNNA $c\colon X \to \powufs FX$ its coalgebraic trace map $\tr_c\colon X \to \powufs(\barstr)$ assigns to every state of $X$ its accepted bar language. \end{theorem}
+Using \autoref{T:Kl} we thus obtain the following result. \begin{corollary} The terminal coalgebra for the extension $\barF\colon \Kl\powufs \to \Kl\powufs$ is $(\barstr, J\ini^{-1})$ for $\ini$ from~\eqref{eq:iniF}.\smnote{The next overfull goes away if we switch the document from `draft' to `final'!} \end{corollary} \begin{theorem} For every RNNA $c\colon X \to \powufs FX$ its coalgebraic trace map $\tr_c\colon X \to \powufs(\barstr)$ assigns to every state of $X$ its accepted bar language. \end{theorem} Indeed, one readily works out that assigning to every state of $X$ its bar language is a coalgebra homomorphism from $(X, c)$ to $(\mu F, J\iota^{-1})$ in $\Kl\powufs$.